persistr/js/README.md

 await stream.events().each(event => console.log(event))
 ```

-The above `await` will never complete because `stream.events()` without any selectors will simply listen forever to real-time events.
+This will read all historical events in the stream followed by a seamless transition to listening to real-time events.

 #### Reading events from multiple streams